santos24git/REESTAR/README.md

 ## How to View

-You can access my portfolio website by visiting [Link].
+You can access my portfolio website by visiting [https://santos24git.github.io/REESTAR/].
 Feel free to explore and get in touch!

 ## Contributing